finos/community/docs/governance/Software-Projects/stages/Labs.md

 ### Starting

-Anything github repo can be started by a project or SIG lead.
+Anything github repo can be started by a project or SIG lead but new project ideas must be agreed by the TOC.

 ### Maintaining